Mulan (Disney character): Live-action film

 Liu Yifei portrays Mulan in a live-action adaptation of the 1998 animated film.
 The character's journey through the live-action film is mostly the same as the animated film.
 Although she does have a sister, who was not featured in the original film, and she reconsiders joining the Emperor's Guard after returning home.
 A phoenix also serves as a guardian to her instead of Mushu.
 Liu's portrayal as Mulan in the 2020 film was generally well received by critics.
 (Note: Attributed to multiple references:)

 Once Upon a Studio

 Mulan appears in the short film Once Upon a Studio.
 She sings with Snow White and Asha near the end of "When You Wish Upon a Star" and sits next to Shang and her army companions in the group photo.

+Her original singing voice, Lea Salonga, returned to voice the character for the short.

 Disney Princess franchise

 Mulan is the eighth official member of the Disney Princess franchise, a media franchise marketed towards young girls.
 For children, Mulan demonstrates the positive aspects of never giving up, not being restricted to gender roles and the importance of family and honor.
 These aspects of the film are more in keeping with a traditional Chinese perspective on cultural value, such as the importance of family and honor.
 On the official Disney Princess website, the character's brief biography reads, "Mulan is a loving girl who is always brave and bold.
 When her country needs it most, she disguises herself as a man and goes off to fight.
 She uses courage and determination to win the day."
 Although Mulan is a member of the Disney Princess franchise, she is not a legitimate princess in the traditional sense, as she was neither born the daughter of a king or queen, nor does she become princess consort by marrying a prince.
 She is the franchise's first and currently only East Asian member.